Clackamas Area Interceptor Improvement Project

 120046

-This project was identified as a priority in the Capital Improvement Master Plan to ensure a safe, resilient, reliable sanitary sewer system with the capacity to serve our community now and in the future.
+This project was identified as a priority in the Capital Improvement Plan to ensure a safe, resilient, reliable sanitary sewer system with the capacity to serve our community now and in the future.
 This project will provide additional capacity and system improvements to serve Clackamas County and portions of the City of Happy Valley.

 Design, permitting, and related work began in 2023 and is expected to take approximately 4 years.
 Construction will be done in phases, anticipated to begin after 2026.